joshialonzo/code-challenges/README.md

 * From 12 hours format to 24 hours format
 * From 24 hours format to 12 hours format
 * Do the same but taking into account that sometimes we have an space between the time and the am/pm string

-### Numeral systems

-* From decimal to binary
-* From binary to decimal
-* Pad a decimal number to a dynamic integer

 ## Project Structure